Steven-Grevera/ENC4265/manual.md

 ### Shadow of Shinshi (Boss)
 ![image](https://github.com/user-attachments/assets/2f05c2a2-64c0-44ed-a993-77edb28e89f7)
+*Figure 189: Image of The Shadow of Shinshi boss chasing after the player.
+Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/shinsinokage.jpg*

 The Shadow of The True Story, is a godlike entity which is story explained to be your “other half”.
 An abandoned half that has been left within the realm in which you preside.
 For this reason, it feels rage toward you due to how long it’s been isolated and left to the corrupting forces that live amongst the realm of the dead.